frictionlessdata/dpm-js/doc/command-install.md

+$0 install {url}

-Install a list of normalized data packages in a directory named "datapackages".
+Install Data Package at {url} into subdirectory of current directory named "datapackages".

 The list of data packages to install either comes from stdin, or (if